Skip to main content

 - First, determine the FORMAT of the item (book, cd, dvd, etc.) you are seeking.
 If you want to browse, visit

-- the STACKS on the second floor for circulating books arranged by Library of Congress call numbers.
+- the STACKS on the second and third floor for circulating books arranged by Library of Congress call numbers.

-- the REFERENCE AREA on the first floor for reference items such as style guides, dictionaries, and select professional manuals.
+- the REFERENCE AREA on the second floor for reference items such as style guides, dictionaries, and select professional manuals.

-- the JUVENILE section on the second floor for children's and young adult books.
+- the JUVENILE section on the third floor for children's and young adult books.

-- the FIRST FLOOR DISPLAY AREA for fiction, manga, new arrivals, and special displays.
+- the second floor for fiction, manga, new arrivals, and special displays.

 - To find something you identified through our catalog, you can take a picture of the information with your smart phone OR write down the: